 We manage our nature reserves so they are safe havens for wildlife and for the people who come to enjoy nature.
 We are very aware that many of our members also enjoy walking their dogs on our reserves, and many dog walkers contribute a great deal to nature conservation.
-But the impact of dogs on wildlife, grazing animals and other visitors can sometimes be more significant than people are aware.
+We therefore ask people to be extremely mindful of the impact dogs have on wildlife.

 This video by the South Downs National Park authority is well worth a watch.